Thursday, 7 November 2024

 You can buy this score here.
 Please consider purchasing our scores for the price you want to support Ars Subtilior Editions!

-Now kept in the Museo Internazionale e Biblioteca della Musica di Bologna, the Rusconi Codex, probably copied c.
+The so-called Rusconi Codex (I-Bc Q.19), now kept in the Museo Internazionale e Biblioteca della Musica di Bologna, probably copied c.
 1518 for the Cathedral of Padua, contains 95 works, mostly motets and a few masses (some of them unica) and, according to Robert Nosow, was copied by one of its most represented composers, a certain Renaldo (probably Petrus de Renaldis, died in 1521).
-The Rusconi Codex is one of the most important music manuscripts in northern Italy in the first third of the 16th century.
-We are publishing a selection of over 60 works by Italian and French composers such as Jean Mouton, Renaldo, Jacquet de Mantua, Costanzo Festa, Lupus, Pierre Moulu, Maistre Jhan and others.
+It is one of the most important music manuscripts in northern Italy in the first third of the 16th century.

 Music from the Rusconi Codex (I-Bc Q.19)